From Vikram Vedha to Baahubali 2, these are the top Tamil movies of 2017.

 2. Aruvi (Waterfalls)

-Arun Prabhu’s much-hyped directorial debut is a part satirical comedy and part character study of an ostracized young woman.
+Arun Prabhu’s much-hyped directorial debut is a part satirical comedy, part character study of an ostracized young woman.
 Aruvi opens as a simple tale of a free-spirited girl.
 But her adult life in the repressive and unforgiving urban atmosphere takes unexpectedly worse turns.
-The lead character’s outcast status gradually becomes a prism that reflects the ugly corners of the society.
+The lead character’s outcast status gradually becomes a prism that reflects the ugly side of the society.

-Suresh Sangiah’s marvelously written social realist drama unfurls through the eyes of a goat that is soon to be sacrificed at a temple.
-The film opens with an utterly bewitching sequence which perfectly sets the film’s tone.
+Suresh Sangiah’s well-written social realist drama unfurls through the eyes of a goat that is soon to be sacrificed at a temple.
+The film opens with an utterly bewitching sequence which perfectly sets the tone.
 It takes us through the fuss surrounding the villagers’ preparation to visit the Muniyandi Temple.
 Prominent members among those journeying to the temple are newlywed couples – Ramamurthy and Seetha.
 Ramamurthy’s grandmother has promised to offer a goat once her grandson is married.
 The supposedly happy pilgrimage turns sour when their lorry runs someone over and kills him.
-The villagers, over the next 24 hours, confront whole lot of trouble to disentangle from the morally tricky situation.
+The villagers, over the next twenty four hours, confront a whole lot of trouble to disentangle from the morally tricky situation.
 The goat silently observes all the frail human actions, although its death too seems imminent.

 Sangaiah, who worked as assistant director to Manikandan (of Kaaka Muttai fame), elegantly imparts the feeling of living amidst eccentric yet deeply humane villagers.
 Similar to Kannada art-house drama Thithi, the director brings together an utterly realistic ensemble cast.
 The earthy verbal jousts and unflagging camaraderie between the characters enliven the proceedings.
-Most importantly, there is no romanticized nostalgia or melodramatic notions that are usually attached with Tamil rural drama.
-It’s an admirably earnest and entertaining attempt to reflect on the oft disregarded village life.
+Most importantly, there is no romanticized nostalgia or melodramatic notions, common to Tamil dramas.
+It’s an admirably earnest and entertaining attempt to reflect on the oft-disregarded village life.